Mustafa-Ashfaq81/ProjectFLow/README.md

 This command will build the app and open it in the Chrome browser.
 You should now see the Flutter Note-Taking App running on your screen!

 ---

-Feel free to customize the instructions based on your app's specifics and include any additional setup steps or dependencies as needed.